 There was an overarching IPC policy and associated procedures in place.
 Review of these documents demonstrated that they reflected legislation and best practice guidance.
-The practice manager confirmed there was a nominated lead who had responsibility for IPC and decontamination in the practice.
-The lead had undertaken IPC and decontamination training in line with their continuing professional development and had retained the necessary training certificates as evidence.
+Mr Turk confirmed that he was the nominated lead who had responsibility for IPC and decontamination in the practice.
+Mr Turk had undertaken IPC and decontamination training in line with their continuing professional development and had retained the necessary training certificates as evidence.

 During a tour of some areas of the practice, it was observed that clinical and decontamination areas were clean, tidy and uncluttered.
-All areas of the practice observed were equipped to meet the needs of patients.
+However, it was identified that one of the coved corners of the flooring in surgery 2 was in need of some minor repairs to ensure effective cleaning.